 I’m so thrilled to discover that — along with the wonderful Olivia Laing — I am the 2014 Eccles British Library Writer in Residence!
 That will keep me cheerful all next year and beyond.
 Cheerful and busy — as along with chair A.C.
-Grayling, and fellow judges Alastair Niven, Jonathan Bate, Dan Glaser and Sarah Churchwell, I’ll be taking on the 2014 Man Booker Prize for Fiction: watch out for the shortlist in September!
+Grayling, and fellow judges Alastair Niven, Jonathan Bate, Dan Glaser and Sarah Churchwell, we’ve chosen a longlist for the 2014 Man Booker Prize for Fiction: watch out for the shortlist in September!

 I’m writing for The New Statesman, The Financial Times, The Economist, The New York Times… follow me @EricaWgnr where I’ll post links to my pieces!
 Meantime, the show I’ve made, A Concert of Stories, with storyteller Abbi Patrix and percussionist Linda Edsjo is now part of the touring repertoire of Compagnie de Cercle — here are details about the show, and where to see it (mostly in France, and in French…).
 If you want to read about how it came about you can do that here.
 My novel, Seizure, is published in French now as La Coupure.
 If you’re heading that way… “Seizure is terrific.”
 Philip Pullman

 Quote of the day